Sultan Battery (Mangalore): Helping of Hindus and Temple Building

+While Tipu Sultan is often a controversial figure due to his military campaigns, especially in Kerala and Coorg, where religious structures were affected, there is documented evidence of his patronage toward temples and Hindu religious institutions, which complicates a simplistic narrative. a major Hindu monastic institution, was looted and desecrated, prompting the Peshwa of the Maratha Empire to fund its restoration.

 Geography

-The coastal area of Boloor and the southern adjoining area of Bokkapatna are more apt to be termed Mangalorean villages, than Mangalorean suburbs, given the general traditional lifestyle most residents of the areas still fish and trade as the primary activities.
+The coastal area of Boloor and the southern adjoining area of Bokkapatna are more apt to be termed Mangalorean villages than Mangalorean suburbs, given the general traditional lifestyle.
+Most residents of the areas still fish and trade as primary activities.
 The streets of Bokkapatna at sunset give the quaint feeling of a dear old village.
-Boloor overlooks the Gurpura river which snakes further south and joins the Arabian sea by interrupting the 8 km long Bengre headland, primary breakwater of the city of Mangalore.
+Boloor overlooks the Gurupura River, which snakes further south and joins the Arabian Sea by interrupting the 8 km long Bengre headland, the primary breakwater of the city of Mangalore.

 Boloor, primarily Sultan Battery, is linked to the rest of the city by bus no. 16 that makes trips to and from at intervals of 15–20 minutes.

-Now, this monument is protected by central government of India and its all responsibility is on Archaeological survey of India Bangalore Circle.
+Now, this monument is protected by the central government of India, and its responsibility is under the Archaeological Survey of India Bangalore Circle.